How to Avoid Capital Gains Tax on a Business Sale

 Understanding Capital Gains Tax

-A capital gains tax is a levy on capital gains that arise from the sale of an asset.
-The capital gains tax charged on an asset sale will vary based on how long the asset has been owned, and if the capital gains realized are classified as short-term or long-term.
+The capital gains tax on an asset sale will vary based on the duration of ownership of the asset and whether the realized capital gains are classified as short-term or long-term.

 When you sell a business asset, it can result in either a capital gain or a loss if held for more than a year, or otherwise as an ordinary income or loss.
 Generally, the tax rate charged on a capital gain is lower than the tax rate charged on an ordinary income.